 The “Québec Dimensions: Historical, Geographic and Cultural Explorations” Summer Institute for K–12 Professionals takes places in Montréal and Québec City and provides professional development in English for American-based teachers, curriculum coordinators and administrators of social studies, geography, history and French.
 Both pre-service and in-service educators are welcome to participate.
 This program is tentatively scheduled for the last week of June 2022.

 North Country K–12 Schools Program

-The center provides timely and informative classroom materials, for use by teachers and students alike.
-We look forward to working with North Country schools, superintendents, principals, teachers and students on Québec focused K–12 curriculum instruction, delivery and materials.
+The Institute on Québec Studies provides timely and informative classroom materials, for use by teachers and students alike.
+We look forward to working with north country schools, superintendents, principals, teachers and students on Québec focused K–12 curriculum instruction, delivery and materials.
 We welcome the opportunity to bring Québec topics to your classroom!

 Partnership with North Country Teacher Resource Center

 Courses with a Québec focus are regularly offered by the Institute on Québec Studies in collaboration with the North Country Teachers Resource Center for area teachers.